chingswy/easymocap-public-doc/develop/03_fitsmpl_monocular.md

 Similarly, we can fit a MANO model to monocular videos, and this extension is straightforward.

+The example dataset can be download from [03_fitmono/hand.zip](http://gofile.me/66p77/5bnFUgpmq).
+After downloading, unzip it to the `data/examples` folder.

 ||Body|Hand|
 |----|----|----|
 |2D Keypoints|yolo+HRNet|2D Hand Network|